mdn/content/files/en-us/web/http/status/424/index.md

 The HTTP **`424 Failed Dependency`** client error response code indicates that the method could not be performed on the resource because the requested action depended on another action and that action failed.

-If a request was issued, and one property update failed (with for example {{HTTPStatus(403)}} Forbidden) then automatically every other property update will also fail with 424 Failed Dependency.
+Regular web servers will normally not return this status code.
+But some other protocols, like {{Glossary("WebDAV")}}, can return it.
+For example, in {{Glossary{"WebDAV"}}, if a `PROPPATCH` request was issued, and one command fails then automatically every other command will also fail with `424 Failed Dependency`.

 ## Status